oopanuga/Common-Provider/README.md

 # CommonProvider

-CommonProvider is a simple library built to give you an easy and consistent way of loading and accessing your providers (Provider model/pattern) or strategies (Strategy pattern).
-These really similar patterns promote loose coupling and enables extensibility in your applications.
+CommonProvider is a simple library that gives you an easy and consistent way of loading and accessing your providers/strategies.
+The provider/strategy pattern promotes loose coupling and enables extensibility in your applications.

 ### Key Features
 Some key features of CommonProvider are,

 1. Simple and consistent way of accessing providers.
 2. Get provider meta data/settings from different config sources.
-Xml config source currently supported.
+Xml config source currently supported, can write your own custom config source.
-3. Support for Zero configuration providers.
-Load these from an assembly in a specified directory.
+3. Support for zero configuration providers.
+Load these from assemblies in a specified directory.
 4. Dependency resolution via IOC containers e.g. Unity, Castle etc.
 5. Support for simple and complex (serialized) provider settings.
-6. Uses data parsers to parse/deserialize complex settings.
+6. Use data parsers to parse/deserialize complex settings.
 7. Various extension points.

 ### Key Extension Points